yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 <p>
 Grandchild could not transfer to grandparent
    </td>
-   <td>Grandparent can transfer only first $1 million of family home or family farm to grandchild.
+   <td>Grandparent can transfer only first $1 million of assessed value discount of family home or family farm to grandchild.
 Grandchild must live in a family home within the first year after transfer.
 If the property is not the principal residence (including the other units in a multi-unit building) or family farm, then it will be reappraised.
 <p>
 Restriction on the grandchild only receiving 1 principal residence and $1 million is removed.
 <p>